Nolezor/BetterViewDistance-Paper/README.md

  ---

- For any problems contact me on Discord: *Nolezor#9398*
+ For any problems use the dedicated channel on the [Discord server](https://discord.gg/WG7eBYvTAg).

 *Note.* This is my first plugin, don't be too harsh pls.